29/35 High Street, Southend-on-Sea SS1 1HR

 37-41 High Street, Harlesden NW10 4NH

-“Number 3 of the London stores, it opened in 1911 and closed in 1991 at the end of it’s lease.
+Harlesden in North West London was the eleventh UK store and the third London store.
+“It opened in 1911 and closed in 1991 at the end of it’s lease.
 The original store was rather smaller, expanding to the below frontage in two stages in the 1920s and 1930s.
 The outlet took a little longer to get established than the first two London stores Brixton and Woolwich, but had built such a large clientele by the 1930s that it was doubled in size.”
+Source: http://www.woolworthsmuseum.co.uk/1910s-london.html

 Woolworths shared the premises with sister company Superdrug in the 80s and moved out in the 90s.